madphysicist/scikit-guess/doc/appendices/reei/translation.rst

                \text{sin}(\omega \; x_1)
    \end{cases}

-The results for our sample data are displayed further along in :numref:`reei-sin-final-plot`.
+The results for our sample dataset are displayed further along in :numref:`reei-sin-final-plot`.
 The numerical values of :math:`\omega_1`, :math:`a_1`, :math:`b_1` and :math:`c_1` are shown in :numref:`reei-sin-final-data`.
 To compare the graphical and numerical